lukTS/i-shop-knife/README.md

 - **Discount Page**: Details on available discounts for products.

 ## Versions of the Server
 This project contains two versions of the server:

-1. **File-based storage (Main)**: The main version of the server that stores data in a `db.json` file.
-This method is lightweight and simple, which makes it particularly convenient for initial development and testing phases.
-It allows rapid changes to the data structure and provides an easy-to-maintain solution without the overhead of managing a full database.
+- **File-based storage (Main)**: The main version of the server, which stores data in a `db.json` file.
+This version is simple, lightweight, and ideal for early-stage development and testing.
+It's quick to set up and doesn't require additional database infrastructure.

-2. **MongoDB (Development)**: The MongoDB version of the server is a more scalable solution for production environments.
-This database allows for more efficient querying, better data management, and supports complex features like user roles, product filtering, and order management.
+- **MongoDB (Development)**: The MongoDB version of the server is designed for production environments.
+This version supports a more complex data structure with improved querying, scalability, and better management of user roles, product filtering, and order processing.
+The server has been refactored to use a modular architecture and works with a full database instead of the static `db.json` file.
+This version also includes improved mobile responsiveness.

 ### Why keep the file-based server?

-The file-based `db.json` server is kept for the following reasons:
+The file-based server (`db.json`) is kept for development purposes and testing.
+However, the MongoDB version provides a more robust solution for scaling the application, making it better suited for a production environment.
+The modular structure and improved adaptability of the MongoDB version make it more efficient for long-term maintenance.

 - **Ease of development**: It allows quick setup without the need for additional database infrastructure.
 - **Simple data management**: Useful for developers and testers who need an easily editable, local storage solution.
 - **Rapid prototyping**: Ideal for trying out new features before committing to a more complex database system like MongoDB.